-- Reading a good book with a glass of wine by a roaring fire.
+- Reading a good book with a glass of wine by a roaring log fire.

-- Watching a DVD in my nice, warm centrally-heated flat on a bone-chilling autumnal day where the wind doth blow like a nun farting.
+- Watching a DVD in his nice, warm centrally-heated Stately Telly Topping Manor on a bone-chilling autumnal day where the wind doth blow on St Anthony's Estate like a nun farting.

 - Being right more often than being wrong.